FIWARE/tutorials.NGSI-LD/docs/context-providers.md

 broker then uses this information from the registry to access and aggregate information to be returned - for example merging two views of an entity to retrieve the full information when making a **GET** request.

-The actual source of any context data is hidden from the end-user since NGSI-LD interactions are purely based around interfaces, this enables the creation of a hierarchy of context brokers - **Broker A** requests data from **Broker B** which in turn requests data from **Broker C** and so on.
+The actual source of any context data is hidden from the end user since NGSI-LD interactions are purely based around interfaces, this enables the creation of a hierarchy of context brokers - **Broker A** requests data from **Broker B** which in turn requests data from **Broker C** and so on.
 Securing the data space using distribute trust mechanisms is vital since no central control that can be assumed.
-Furthermore the standard JSON-LD concepts of `@context` and expansion/compaction operations mean that data can always be retrieved using the preferred terminology of the end-user.
+Furthermore the standard JSON-LD concepts of `@context` and expansion/compaction operations mean that data can always be retrieved using the preferred terminology of the end user.

 There are four basic types of registration in NGSI-LD - these are described in more detail below: